Thatcher not mourned by all as some Britons party

 "Margaret Thatcher's dead.
 This lady's not returning," said the site.
 The phrase is a play on words of Thatcher's famous remark 'The lady's not for turning', which she said in a speech in 1980 at a political conference to those in her own Conservative party who were urging her to moderate her radical, right-wing polices.

-Those policies, credited by some with modernising Britain, alienated many, who saw her as a destroyer of jobs and traditional industries.
+Those policies, credited by some with modernizing Britain, alienated many, who saw her as a destroyer of jobs and traditional industries.

 The vitriolic words being hurled 23 years since she stepped down as prime minister showed that many had not forgiven and forgotten.